florian-sander/bwp-minify/readme.txt

 1. Changing the Minify URL, now one can have a shorter and nicer URL ;)

 == Changelog ==

+= 1.2.0 =
+* New Features:
+	* Added a Flush cache button
+	* Split auto minify option into two options, auto minify js and auto minify css
+	* Added a new buster: theme version - thanks to Jon for the patch!
+* Bugs fixed:
+	* Fixed a bug that broke minify strings if current port is not 80
+	* Fixed two bugs that broke minify strings when `HTTPS` is enabled
+	* Fixed `wp_localize_script` duplication issue
+	* Fixed media style duplication issue
+	* Fixed a deprecate notice caused by the use of `print_scripts_l10n`
+	* Fixed some script dependency issue when you choose to ignore certain scripts
+* Enhancements:
+	* Increased default cache time to something longer (2 hours)
+	* Cache directory can now be edited in admin area.
+Please note that changing the cache directory is still a two-step process, which has been described in great details [here](http://betterwp.net/wordpress-plugins/bwp-minify/#cache_directory).
+* Misc:
+	* Added a Turkish translation - Thanks to Hakan E.
+	* Added a French translation - Thanks to Sebastien
+	* Added an Italian translation - Thanks to Gabriele

 = 1.0.10 =
 * Fixed two possible PHP notices when using root-relative paths as Minify URL.
 Thanks to [Marcus](http://marcuspope.com/)!